sboesebeck/morphium/Morphium Documentation.md

 _Morphium_ is built with flexibility, thread safety, performance and cluster awareness in mind.

-- flexibility: it is possible to exchange most of the internal implementations of _Morphium_.
-You could have your own Driver class for connecting to MongoDB or have a custom implementation for the query processing.
 - thread safety: all aspects of _Morphium_ were tested multithreaded so that it can be used in production
 - performance: one of the main goals of _Morphium_ was to improve performance.
-The Object Mapping in use is a custom implementation that was built especially for _Morphium_, is very fast and to improve speed even further, caching is part of the core features of _Morphium_
+The Object Mapping in use is a custom implementation that was built especially for _Morphium_, is very fast (faster than other Json-Mappers) and to improve speed even further, caching is part of the core features of _Morphium_
-- cluster awareness: this is essential nowadays for high availability or just mere speed. _Morphium_s caches are all cluster aware which means you will not end up with dirty reads in a clustered environment when using \_Morphium_
+- cluster awareness: this is essential nowadays for high availability or just mere speed. _Morphium_s caches are all cluster aware (if configured to be) which means you will not end up with dirty reads in a clustered environment when using \_Morphium_
 - independent from mongoDB Driver: _Morphium_ does not have a direct dependency on the mongoDB java driver, instead it considers it to be provided.
 This means, you can have a different version of the driver in use than the one _Morphium_ was last tested with (you do not need the latest and grates, usually it is backward compatible).
 In addition to that, _Morphium_ does not directly use MongoDB or BSON classes but offers its own implementation.
 For example the `MorphiumId`, wich is a drop in replacement for `ObjectId`.
+With V5.0 this independence was put to the next level - Morphium uses it's own driver to access MongoDB (see above)
 - Clear Design Idea: code for reading from MongoDB is encapsulated in `Query` or `QueryImpl` respectively.
 All code for writing to MongoDB is encapsulated in `Morphium` itself.
 For convenience there are some calls from one to another, but the actual code is located as stated.